ColorfulSoft/DeOldify.NET/README.md

 * At least ~~3 GB~~ **1.5 GB with new convolution algorithm** of free RAM is required to run.

+* Select a version of DeOldify.NET the one you want to build.
+Versions with and without simd are available, with float32 typed weights (higher accuracy) and float16 typed weights (lower accuracy and smaller file size), with a stable model and an artistic model, as in the original DeOldify.
+Further actions depend on your choice.

 * Download and unpack the repository, then download DeOldify.hmodel from the releases(https://github.com/ColorfulSoft/DeOldify.NET/releases/download/Weights/DeOldify.hmodel) and place it in Implementation\src\Resources.

 * Run `Compile.bat` or `Compile.simd.bat` for SIMD-accelerated version